 According to our auditors, about 59% of our budget goes directly to programming.
 The infrastructure and support staff funded by the remaining portion of our budget is required to keep All Classical Portland on the air, providing the highest quality radio service and connected with our community.

 Why isn’t my favorite show on the station anymore?

 To best serve our listeners and mission we periodically update our programming to increase focus on local performers and performances.
 In terms of some nationally syndicated programs, we have found that these program providers look more and more to siphon listeners away from local stations to their own websites for archived programming on demand, and even go as far as soliciting gifts from our audience even though we pay carriage fees.
-This is the Internet, new media world we must compete in.

 Does All Classical Portland air public service announcements?